The Korea Open is a WTA 250 tennis tournament that is played on outdoor hard courts at the Seoul Olympic Park Tennis Center in Seoul, South Korea.

 Players

-The official entry list for the 2023 tournament in Seoul has not yet been released but below is a selection of top WTA Players that featured in the singles draw in 2022.
+The official entry list for the 2023 WTA Seoul tennis tournament has now been released and below is a selection of top players that featured in the singles draw in 2023, with Jessica Pegula being the top seed.

 - Ekaterina Alexandrova